onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 A social network where your life gets better when you join - thats the goal.
 Meaning, self-improvement, happiness, health and connection.
 What if you’re assigned to a random group of people who want to improve and are provided with guidelines from the most successful other groups?

-Make a series titled “solving the meaning crisis”

 How do we build de-escalation into the system?